Latte: Latent Diffusion Transformer for Video Generation: Experiments

-\textbf{Latte conﬁgurations.} A series of $N$ Transformer blocks are used to construct our Latte model and the hidden dimension of each Transformer block is $D$ with $N$ multi-head attention.
+\textbf{Latte conﬁgurations.} A series of $N$ Transformer blocks are used to construct our Latte model, and the hidden dimension of each Transformer block is $D$ with $N$ multi-head attention.
 Following ViT, we identify four configurations of Latte with different numbers of parameters as shown in Tab. \ref{tab:model_size}.

 \textbf{Implementation details.} We use the AdamW optimizer with a constant learning rate $1 \times 10 ^{-4}$ to train all models.
 Horizontal flipping is the only employed data augmentation.
-Following common practices within generative modeling works \citep{peebles2023scalable, bao2023all}, an exponential moving average (EMA) of Latte weights is upheld throughout training, employing a decay rate of 0.9999.
-All the reported results directly are obtained from the EMA model.
+Following common practices within generative modeling works \cite{peebles2023scalable, bao2023all}, an exponential moving average (EMA) of Latte weights is upheld throughout training, employing a decay rate of 0.9999.
+All the reported results are directly obtained from the EMA model.
 We borrow the pre-trained variational autoencoder from Stable Diffusion 1.4.
+All experiments are conducted on 8 NVIDIA A100 (80G) GPUs.